 May 13, 2010 –

-MAYETTA: Cecelia “Meeks” Jackson was honored last night in a ceremonial dinner at the Prairie Band Casino & Resort for her life’s work on the Prairie Band Potawatomi (PBP) reservation and for helping to preserve the Potawatomi language.
+MAYETTA: Cecelia “Meeks” Jackson was honored last night in a ceremonial dinner at the Prairie Band Casino & Resort for her life’s work on the Prairie Band Potawatomi (PBP) Common Land and for helping to preserve the Potawatomi language.

 Over 200 people attended the dinner that was sponsored by Tribal Council and the Language Department.
 It was a surprise to Jackson who celebrated the occasion with family members and friends.